-Plan Administrator means a named administrator of the Group Health Plan (GHP) having fiduciary responsibility for its operation.
-BCBSTX is not the Plan Administrator.
+Plan Administrator means a named administrator of the Group Health Plan (GHP), as that term is used under ERISA, having fiduciary responsibility for its operation.
+BCBSTX is not the Plan Administrator of Employer's employee welfare benefit plan as defined under ERISA.